COMPANY DIRECTOR INTERVIEW

 This image is a ‘before’ photo and we have since added hard landscaping in the form of raised beds, a pond, fencing and a greenhouse and soft landscaping such as more defined borders and new planting areas.

 There is a long thin lawn with mature trees on one side and a very tall beech hedge on the other.
-We have created a vegetable and fruit garden at the back of the garden growing a variety of vegetables in the raised beds and greenhouse and an area with raspberries, currants and gooseberries.
-We ran out of space quite quickly so now have an allotment to tend as well.
+We have created a vegetable and fruit garden at the back of the garden.
+We grow a variety of vegetables in the raised beds and greenhouse and an area with raspberries, currants and gooseberries.
+Unfortunately we ran out of space quite quickly so now have an allotment for the excess.

-We have planted lots of shrubs and perennials and added a lot of colour and height to the beds next to the lawn and planted tree ferns and grasses around our pond.
-We have removed one large tree to allow more light into the garden.
-We wanted herbs near the house to use in our cooking but were short on patio space so have created a vertical planting area.
+We have planted lots of shrubs and perennials and added a lot of colour and height to the beds next to the lawn and planted tree ferns and grasses around the pond we put in.
+Removing one large tree to allow more light into the garden had made a big difference.
+As keen cooks we wanted herbs near the house to use in our cooking but were short on patio space so have created a vertical planting area.

-We have children so we created two areas for them to dig and plant as they love to join in and an area where they can move sand and pebbles around without disturbing our planting!
-We try and involve the children as much as possible, they grow and harvest produce with us and they often help with planting and tidying jobs.
+We have children so we created two areas for them to dig and plant as they love to join in.
+There is an area where they can move sand and pebbles around without disturbing our planting!
+We try and involve the children as much as possible.
+They grow and harvest produce with us and they often help with planting and tidying jobs.
 Our lawn is now dominated by a large trampoline and a swing set as they spend a lot of time outside.
 We are lucky enough to have a summer house which has seating and storage for toys.

 It is a very well used garden and by creating areas with different functions we have managed to suit the whole family.
 We throughly enjoy dining on the patio, eating the produce from the back of the garden and the allotment followed by time on the swings for the children and a glass of wine on the outdoor sofa for us.